HarunTeper/ros2-end-to-end-distributed/README.md

   gurobi.sh
   ```

   If this command lists the configuration of your installation and opens a gurobi terminal, the installation is successful, and you may proceed to run the experiment.
+You may close the Gurobi terminal again.

 ## Experiment Overview